syedmfuad/syedfuad.github.io/teaching.md

 title: Teaching
 permalink: /teaching/
 ---
 At Texas Tech, I teach the undergraduate Agricultural Statistics (*Introduction to Statistics*) and conduct lab classes.
 This is a required course for all degree programs in the Agricultural & Applied Economics Department and a core course in the curriculum in Davis College.
-I also serve as a teaching assistant for the graduate course in Advanced Natural Resource Economics and undergraduate course Agribusiness Finance.
+I also serve as a teaching assistant for the second-year Ph.D. course in Advanced Natural Resource Economics and third-year undergraduate course Agribusiness Finance.

 ### Instructor of Record<br>
 * AAEC 2401: Agricultural Statistics<br>